Docs

 }

-2. Memory Management: Use bounded collections for storing historical snapshots
+3. Memory Management: Use bounded collections for storing historical snapshots; avoid keeping many full snapshots in memory simultaneously

 6. Resource Cleanup: Properly close streams and connections on shutdown